OglesbyArt/UpdateGalleryFile/README.md

             while (!found && !done)
             {
-                System.out.println ("Please enter the following for the sold painting you want to update: "
+                System.out.println ("Please enter the following for the sold painting you want to sell: \n"
                     + "\t   Last name of Artist then press <ENTER> and Painting Title then press <ENTER>");

             lName = UserInterface.getString();
             title = UserInterface.getString();

 	    found = sold.find (lName, title);

 	    if (!found)
 	    {
 		System.out.println ("Painting by " + lName +" Titled "+ title + " was not found.");